George Seldes: Critical reception

 According to historian Helen Fordham, Seldes's career demonstrates that those who crusade too vehemently may violate standards of impartiality and objectivity.
 As a result, their work may and be labelled as radical and subversive.

 But a whole generation of journalists and activists were influenced greatly by Seldes.
 Long-time Washington Post columnist Colman McCarthy said, "[...]
 I'm always amused when they call somebody 'one-sided'.
 Seldes offered one side – the side you weren't getting elsewhere. [...]
 He was a reporter who didn't worry about being objective.
 He worried about what he would choose to write".
 Nader said of Seldes, "He was like a doctor.
 He reported about disease in the political economy, and the gross inequities of power, and the abuses and the exploitation. [...]
 I always wanted to be a crusading lawyer, and he gave me some materials to contemplate crusading about."
 Journalist Nat Hentoff said, "He took what should be the most honorable term in journalism – muckraking – and made it work again. [...]
 A lot of journalists of his generation and the generation or two that followed, did more, took risks, because [Seldes] was the model.
 And the fact that he was there made them feel like whores if they didn't do more."

+Randolph T. Holhut considered Seldes, alongside Lincoln Steffens and I. F. Stone, one of "three great independent journalists" of the 20th century, as well as "the living link between Steffens and Stone", lamenting that his career has been "overlooked" in comparison to the latter two, and stating that "the story of George Seldes is the story of the Twentieth Century".